medzuslovjansky/medzuslovjansky.github.io/docs/learn/grammar/pronouns.md

 Personal pronouns have six cases—the same as nouns but without the vocative.
 The reflexive pronoun :isv[sebe] is inflected like :isv[ty], :isv[tebe], …, the only difference being that it does not have a nominative.

-The forms between brackets are clitic forms, i.e. they are weaker and always unstressed. :isv[Se] is used in reflexive verbs: :isv[Ja myju se] „I'm washing myself”.
+The forms between brackets are clitic forms, i.e., they are weaker and always unstressed. :isv[Se] is used in reflexive verbs: :isv[Ja myju se] „I'm washing myself”.
 If it needs to be stressed, the longer form is used: :isv[Ja myju jedino sebe] „I wash nobody but myself”.
 After a preposition, it is better to use the longer forms: :isv[k mně], :isv[za tebe].

 :::component{name=MDPronouns1}
 :::